· 3 min read

 Be where your customers are while traveling, spending time off and thinking about getting some gifts for the family – using their mobile devices.

 Traffic spikes are coming.
-More importantly, orders spikes are coming and these are far more difficult to handle.
+More importantly, order spikes are coming and these are far more difficult to handle.

 “I would be interested to hear how retailers’ earnings were affected by site crashes late Cyber Monday — Eddie Bauer and Nordstrom, for instance, didn’t seem to have enough front-end capacity to serve all their visitors.
 I was able to hit the homepage of both sites but no product pages, and I’m sure they weren’t the only two retailers affected by lack of capacity planning.” a WSJ user Thea Domber comments.